The Ultimate Guide to Team Building Skills

 In particular, teachers and other staff members benefit from cohesive teamwork.

-To illustrate, SquareSpace is a splendid example of a company that exhibits all round team effort derived from its flat organisation structure (no, or very few, levels of management between staff and executives).
+To illustrate, SquareSpace is a splendid example of a company that exhibits an all-around team effort derived from its flat organisation structure (no, or very few, levels of management between staff and executives).
 In fact, it’s often voted as one of the best places to work in New York City.

 Individuals with unique skills make up a sports team, but they are all interdependent.
 In particular, they must coordinate and orchestrate to blend their varied skills and achieve a unified goal.
 This, therefore, requires cohesive teamwork.